wadahiro/nproxy/README.md

         Skip certificate verification when connecting to upstream (Don't use!)
   -log-level string
-        Log level, one of: debug, info, warn, error, panic (default "info") -pac string
+        Log level, one of: debug, info, warn, error, panic (default "info") -override-pac-proxy string
+        Set upstream proxy server:port to override proxy in PAC file -pac string
         PAC URL
-exit status 2
 ```

 ## Basic

 Set the upstream proxy as environment variables `http_proxy` and `https_proxy`.
-Then run `ngproxy`.
+Then run `nproxy`.
 It starts a proxy server on `:3128`.

 ```
 export http_proxy=http://upstream-proxy.example.org:4000